Table of contents

 If your doctor suspects the presence of the condition, they will most likely refer you to a specialist called a rheumatologist.

-A person with rheumatoid arthritis will often have specific substances in their blood that are elevated compared to someone without the condition.
+A person with rheumatoid arthritis will often have elevated substances in their blood compared to someone without the condition.
 For example, elevated erythrocyte sedimentation rate (ESR, or sed rate) signals too much inflammation in the joints.
 Elevated C-reactive protein (CRP) may indicate a non-specific inflammatory process.
 Other common blood tests look for rheumatoid factor (a blood protein) and anti-cyclic citrullinated peptide (anti-CCP) antibodies (pieces of protein).

-These tests, such as X-rays and MRIs, are used to track the progression of the disease over time.
+Doctors use these tests, such as X-rays and MRIs, to track the progression of the disease over time.
 Doctors will order these tests periodically to determine how much damage has occurred in the affected joints.

 While there is no cure for rheumatoid arthritis, the symptoms can usually be managed through medication and therapy.
 If these approaches do not work, it may be possible to repair the joints through surgery.